vaporyjs/ethereumjs-vm/README.md

 ### Running Tests

 Tests can be found in the ``tests`` directory, with ``FORK_CONFIG`` set in ``tests/tester.js``.
-There are test runners for [State tests](http://www.ethdocs.org/en/latest/contracts-and-transactions/ethereum-tests/state_tests/index.html) and [Blockchain tests](http://www.ethdocs.org/en/latest/contracts-and-transactions/ethereum-tests/blockchain_tests/index.html).
+There are test runners for [State tests](http://www.ethdocs.org/en/latest/contracts-and-transactions/vapory-tests/state_tests/index.html) and [Blockchain tests](http://www.ethdocs.org/en/latest/contracts-and-transactions/vapory-tests/blockchain_tests/index.html).
 VM tests are disabled since Frontier gas costs are not supported any more.
-Tests are then executed by the [ethereumjs-testing](https://github.com/ethereumjs/ethereumjs-testing) utility library using the official client-independent [Ethereum tests](https://github.com/ethereum/tests).
+Tests are then executed by the [vaporyjs-testing](https://github.com/vaporyjs/vaporyjs-testing) utility library using the official client-independent [Vapory tests](https://github.com/vaporyco/tests).

-For a wider picture about how to use tests to implement EIPs you can have a look at this [reddit post](https://www.reddit.com/r/ethereum/comments/6kc5g3/ethereumjs_team_is_seeking_contributors/) or the associated YouTube video introduction to [core development with Ethereumjs-vm](https://www.youtube.com/watch?v=L0BVDl6HZzk&feature=youtu.be).
+For a wider picture about how to use tests to implement EIPs you can have a look at this [reddit post](https://www.reddit.com/r/vapory/comments/6kc5g3/vaporyjs_team_is_seeking_contributors/) or the associated YouTube video introduction to [core development with Vaporyjs-vm](https://www.youtube.com/watch?v=L0BVDl6HZzk&feature=youtu.be).

 #### Running different Test Types